BlueBrain/morphoclass/docs/source/sections/cli.rst

   - XGB

 - ``-i`` ``--input-csv``: the CSV file specifying the input morphologies.
-See the :ref:`data` section for the details on the formatting.
+See the :doc:`data` section for the details on the formatting.
 - ``-o`` or ``--output-dir``: the output directory for the model checkpoint.

 The optional parameters are: